garrandall/popular-music-data/tracks/make-it-clap-busta-rhymes-spliff-star.md

 ---
 Just make it clap, just make it clap
 Ay yo we 'bout to take everybody from every street
-And throw a party in the Grand Canyon, come on!!!
+And throw a party in the Grand Canyon, come on!
 Ah ha, yeah yeah, uh ah uh, yeah yeah, ah, ah, ah Flipmode baby, yeah, check it out